 ELFIN is funded jointly by the NSF and NASA CubeSat programs and has been a participant in the NS-8 round of AFRL’s University Nanosatellite Program.

-Additional thanks to Prof. Yuri Sprits, who proposed the original idea for the main ELFIN science objective in 2008.
 The ELFIN mission is a collaboration with the Aerospace Corporation.